 Ron Paul in fiction and pop culture:

-- This xkcd strip doesn't mention him by name, but it does issue a Take That to some of his more enthusiastic supporters.
+- This xkcd strip doesn't mention him by name, but it does issue a Take That! to some of his more enthusiastic followers.

 Cost to buy an ad on every story on a major news site every day until the election: $1,500,000.